List of people from Lawrence, Kansas

 This article is a list of notable people who were born in and/or have lived in Lawrence, Kansas.
-Alumni of University of Kansas or Haskell Indian Nations University, including athletes and coaches, that are not originally from Lawrence should not be included in this list, instead, they should be listed in List of University of Kansas people.
+Alumni of University of Kansas or Haskell Indian Nations University, including athletes and coaches, who are not originally from Lawrence should not be included in this list, instead, they should be listed in List of University of Kansas people.
 This includes faculty and coaches who stayed in Lawrence after retirement.

-Persons not born in Lawrence are marked with §.